functionaljustin/duct/README.md

 * Watch videos of the development at [Functional Justin](https://www.youtube.com/c/FunctionalJustin)
 * Straightforward and readable sample code with realistic problems and their solutions.
 * Scala 3 first.
 No backwards compatibility.
+* Compromise performance and applicability over simplicity.

+# What you don't get in the tin

+* No IO type (yet)
+* Stack safety

+# Documentation

+There is none yet apart from the related blogs and videos linked throughout the code.

 [^1]: Before Scala 3 was known as such it was known as [Dotty](https://dotty.epfl.ch/).